huridocs/uwazi-documentation/admin-docs/translating-your-collection.md

 Step 3: In the right side panel, under **Documents**, click **Upload new file**.
 If one or more documents are already attached to the entity, you’ll see them here.
 Perform this step for all the translated versions you have of the document.

 Step 4: For each document now attached to the entity, click on Edit, select the language of the document, and click **Save**.
--   Note: If translations of a document aren’t available for all of your collection’s configured languages, users may see a document in a different language than the interface they’re using.
+-   **Note**: If translations of a document aren’t available for all of your collection’s configured languages, users may see a document in a different language than the interface they’re using.

 ### Managing Translations Over Time